Criminal Law and Procedure (7025.5)

 Band 5 2021 (Commenced Before 1 Jan 2021)

-Learning outcomesUpon satisfactory completion of this unit, students will understand and be able to apply the principles of the criminal law as practised in the ACT and NSW.
-Students will develop further the skills of legalreasoning and analysis, advocacy, legal research and writing, problem solving and critique
+1. Apply the principles of the criminal law as practised in the ACT and NSW.
+Students will develop further the skills of legalreasoning and analysis, advocacy, legal research and writing, problem solving and critique.

 Graduate attributes1.
 UC graduates are professional - communicate effectively